 Kitty Coleman PP: This popular 10-hectare park near Merville is ideal for swimming, boating, fishing, and oceanfront camping.
 The park protects the mature forest of Western hemlock, Western red cedar and Douglas fir.

-Koksilah River PP: Located on the west side of Shawnigan Lake, this 230-hectare day-use park offers rustic hiking trails, fishing and a few swimming opportunities (although there are no designated swimming spots).
+Koksilah River PP is found on the west side of Shawnigan Lake.
+This 230-hectare day-use park offers rustic hiking trails, fishing and a few swimming opportunities.
+Please note, that there are no designated swimming spots.

 Lasqueti Island ER: This 201-hectare Ecological Reserve protects a shoreline forest of one of BC’s largest populations of seaside junipers.
 You can find this ER on the south shore of Lasqueti Island.

-Lawn Point PP: This extremely remote 594-hectare park in the Quatsino Sound area is difficult to access.
+Lawn Point PP: This remote 594-hectare park in the Quatsino Sound area is difficult to access.
 However, sea kayakers use it as a wilderness camping spot before exploring Brooks Peninsula.
-The park is also accessible by land near Port Alice via a series of rough logging roads.
+The park is also accessible by land near Port Alice via rough logging roads.

-Little Qualicum Falls PP: Located near Qualicum Beach, this 440-hectare park offers camping opportunities, beautiful forested and well-maintained trails, and a stunning waterfall.
+Little Qualicum Falls PP. This 440-hectare park offers camping opportunities, beautiful forested and well-maintained trails, and a stunning waterfall.
 The upper and lower campgrounds provide plenty of vehicle-accessible camping opportunities.

-Loveland Bay PP: Located on Lower Campbell Lake near Campbell River, this popular 30-hectare park provides beautiful rustic camping.
+Loveland Bay PP is found on Lower Campbell Lake near Campbell River.
+This popular 30-hectare park provides beautiful rustic camping.
 Campbell Lake is a wonderful spot to swim, boat, waterski, and fish.

-Lower Nimpkish River PP: Located approximately 5 km south of Port McNeill, this 200-hectare undeveloped wilderness park helps to protect important Bald eagle and Marbled Murrelet nesting sites.
-The Marbled Murrelet is a small seabird that nests in old-growth forests and is a threatened species.
+Lower Nimpkish River PP is approximately 5 km south of Port McNeill.
+This 200-hectare undeveloped wilderness park helps to protect important Bald eagle and Marbled Murrelet nesting sites.

 Boat Only Parks

-Kennedy River Bog PP: This small 11-hectare park sits adjacent to the bank of the Kennedy River on the west coast.
-It’s a wonderful area to bird watch.
-There are no developed trails to this park, so the only way to access it is via Kennedy Lake.
+Kennedy River Bog PP. This small 11-hectare park sits adjacent to the bank of the Kennedy River on the west coast.
+It’s a wonderful area for bird-watching.
+This park has no developed trails, so the only way to access it is via Kennedy Lake.
 The closest launching area for canoes and kayaks is the Kennedy River bridge.

-Lanz and Cox Islands PP: Situated north of Cape Scott, these extremely remote islands totalling an area of 5,556 hectares, were set aside to protect important seabird nesting colonies.
+Lanz and Cox Islands PP are situated north of Cape Scott.
+These extremely remote islands, totalling 5,556 hectares, were set aside to protect important seabird nesting colonies.
 These islands can experience extreme weather conditions at any time of the year, making them difficult to access.
 The rugged coastline and steep slopes also make landing onshore nearly impossible.

 Maquinna Provincial Marine Park near Tofino.
 Vancouver Island View